Table of contents

 ⌃ + ⌘ + D

 : Show or hide the definition of the selected word.
+This also shows link previews in Safari Show information for the linked content ! (the more you know)

 - You can create document templates, such that you don’t need to worry about modifying the original document, hence, called “stationery” in MacOS.
 To do this, select the document and use